YaokunLin/ActuaryProgrammer/CLOUD_FUNCTION_README.md

       - Checks out the code
       - Authenticates to GCP
       - Copies [requirements.txt](requirements/requirements.txt) to root directory[^1]
-      - Deploys the Cloud Function and configures the [Subscription](https://cloud.google.com/pubsub/docs/create-subscription)
+      - Deploys the Cloud Function and configures the [Subscription](https://cloud.google.com/pubsub/docs/readme_images/create-subscription)
       - Configuration for the Cloud Function can be changed when necessary (e.g. memory, timeout, etc.)[^2]
 3. Job runs to announce success or failure to Slack

+It's worth noting that this file contains some pretty important per-cloud-function configuration that may vary.
+More detail is given in our example later, but things like timeout, runtime, instance count, etc. are all controlled in this YAML file.

 #### Actual Logic
 The actual logic for Cloud Functions can live in any of the app directories in this project.